-Remuneration report (audited)
+Remuneration Report (Audited)

-The remuneration report details the key management personnel remuneration arrangements for the consolidated entity, in accordance with the requirements of the Corporations Act 2001 and its Regulations.
+This Remuneration Report details the remuneration arrangements of the key management personnel of the Group, in accordance with the requirements of the Corporations Act 2001 and its Regulations.

-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including all directors.
+Key management personnel ('KMP') are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly or indirectly, including all Directors of the Company.